st3llabr1/essays/Latimer_Draft/README.md

 And in describing the quality of the lamp,
 >*Like the light of the sun, it beautifies all things on which it shines, and is no less welcome in the palace than in the humblest home.*[^25]

-Latimer's attraction to the beauty and usefulness of the lamp is perhaps a clue to one of the crucial career decisions Latimer may have made.
-We know that Hiram Maxim had initially hired Latimer on the basis of his drafting skill, and that Latimer and Maxim were both in London at the time when Maxim turned his attention to the machine gun.
-Maxim recalled, in his autobiography, interviewing candidates in London for the post of draftsman and being exceedingly disappointed in their quality.[^26] Why, then, do we see Latimer returning to the United States while Maxim remains in London in need of a draftsman?

-One factor may have been Mary Latimer's unhappiness; they were a very loving couple, and while her diary shows her wistful musing that, "Lew" was all she really needed in the world, it also records her unsuccessful attempts to fight her homesickness and put forward a cheerful face.
-For his part, Latimer continuously tried to bring home little surprises and treats for his wife, and in April the couple took a trip to Paris.
-The diary ends shortly thereafter, so we do not know the eventual outcome.

-Latimer may also have felt that he had a better chance at a successful career in the States; he had risen substantially from his first position as office boy and had high hopes of continuing to do so.
-Latimer also found the English work environment strange: as he later wrote,

->*To a man who had . . . chumy relations with Hiram Maxim and other great inventors the relations of English bosses and employees were to say the least peculiar.
-The prevailing motif seemed to be humility of the workman and the attitude that nothing that I can do can repay you for permitting me to earn an honest living.
-My assistant and myself were in hot water from the first moment to the end of my engagement, and as we were incapable of assuming a humility we could not feel, there was a continual effort to discount us . . . .*[27]

 ### Latimer's Black Heritage